 Some buildings in the downtown area are being renovated and turned into hotels or hostels.
-Porto has become more cultural spot and a paradise for food travel.
+Porto has become a more cultural spot and a paradise for food lovers.

 If you need some advice on the food you should check our post about 10 places to have breakfast & brunch in Porto.
-Porto was been increasing tourism and the future looks bright.
+The city has been increasing tourism and the future looks bright.